RioAraki/leetcode2020/leetcode_python/LeetcodeTag.md

     Ideally the array should looks like [1,2,3,4,5...], we could set the need and ret variable: ret += max(need - num, 0)
         need = max(need+1, num + 1)

+1017.
+Convert to Base -2
+    **Math**, **bit manipulation**
+    Understand how binary works, how the convertion works.
+Understand bitwise operation like shift and bitwise or